 Celebrity chef Roger Mooking is having a busy month.
 The new season of his famous Cooking Channel collection, Man Fire Food, premieres on Wednesday, May 22.
-And his new rap album, Eat Your Words, dropped this week (correctly enough, consisting of music titled “Live From the Barbecue”).
+And his latest rap album, Eat Your Words, dropped this week (correctly enough, consisting of music titled “Live From the Barbecue”).
 “I’m always writing and building ideas,” says Mooking.
-When he feels he has sufficient material to construct an album, he heads into the studio, which is his first due to 2013.
+When he feels he has sufficient material to construct an album, he heads into the studio, which is his first due in 2013.

 Quickfire Questions for Roger Mooking:

 How he unwinds: “I’ve got four kids, so I like to put out with my children and my spouse.
 I nevertheless love making dinner for my own family.”
-Favorite podcasts: ninety-nine % Invisible (“its really random — they talk approximately all distinct kinds of things”), Drink Champs (hosted via rapper Noriega), and WTF with Marc Maron
+Favorite podcasts: ninety-nine % Invisible (“its random — they talk approximately all distinct kinds of things”), Drink Champs (hosted via rapper Noriega), and WTF with Marc Maron

-Books he recommends Parable of the Sower, a circa-1993 sci-fi novel through the overdue Octavia E. Butler (if you’re partial to Margaret Atwood, you ought to try this one) and Sapiens: A Brief History of Humankind using Yuval Noah Harari.
+Books he recommends are Parable of the Sower, a circa-1993 sci-fi novel through the overdue Octavia E. Butler (if you’re partial to Margaret Atwood, you ought to try this one) and Sapiens: A Brief History of Humankind using Yuval Noah Harari.

 1. Menemen (Turkish Omelet)